-One thing to note is that these statistics also included women with the more aggressive HER2+ subtypes as well as triple negative cancers.
-Additionally, it takes five years to get to a five-year statistical survival rate, so newer therapies are not included in these numbers.
-It’s likely that an ER+ woman diagnosed with breast cancer today may actually have a significantly higher overall survival.
+One thing to note is that these statistics also included women with the more aggressive HER2-positive and triple-negative cancers.
+And it takes 5 years to get to a 5-year statistical survival rate, so newer therapies are not included in these numbers.
+It’s likely that a woman with ER-positive breast cancer diagnosed today may have a higher chance of survival.

 All women who have ER-positive breast cancer will be recommended a type of hormone therapy.
 This type of therapy aims to prevent estrogen from activating cancer cell growth.

 In the past, premenopausal women were treated with a selective estrogen receptor modulator like tamoxifen.
 Postmenopausal women were treated with an aromatase inhibitor like Arimidex.
 Both treatments starve the cancer cells of estrogen so they can’t grow.